LetyPG/Automation-Framework-QA/README.md

 ```

->After you clone the repo on the directory you want, you can run the tests inside of it, for this case is used the directory `Automation-Framework-QA`.
+>After you clone the repo on the directory you want, you can run the tests inside of it; in this case is used the directory `Automation-Framework-QA`.

 #### 2️⃣ Navigate to the project directory